How to Get Your Local Business on Google: Complete UK Guide 2025

 If you'd rather have someone handle this for you, our Local SEO service covers everything above and more — starting from £199/month with no lock-in contracts.

 From £199/month.
-No lock-in.
+Monthly rolling with 30 days notice; we strongly recommend at least three months.
 We'll optimise your Google Business Profile, build citations, generate reviews, and report on progress every month.